microsoft/presidio/docs/analyzer/adding_recognizers.md

 # Supporting new types of PII entities

-Presidio can be extended to support new types of PII entities, and to support additional languages.
+Presidio can be extended to support detection of new types of PII entities, and to support additional languages.

 ## Table of contents